Israel rolls out Pfizer covid pill, using digital health records to identify those most at risk

 The world watched closely when Israel began administering the first shots of the Pfizer-BioNTech vaccine on a national scale in late 2020 and again when it launched booster shots in 2021 and a second round of boosters for some this week.
 Pfizer, under an agreement with the government, has collected anonymous data on vaccine performance from the electronic health records of almost all of Israel’s 9 million residents.

-“Israel is a very small country with a well-organized health care system,” said Hajioff, the prime minister’s spokesman.
+“Israel is a very small country with a well-organized health-care system,” said Hajioff, the prime minister’s spokesman.
 “We are very quick at adapting and at collecting data that is useful to us and to other countries as well.”